-Retention of Patient’s Dental Records
+Retention and value of Patient Dental Records

 DENTAL BULLETIN, ISSUE 65